 LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 Investing In Verb Technology Company, Inc. To Contact The Firm

-/EIN News/ -- NEW YORK, Aug.
-01, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Verb Technology Company, Inc. ("Verb" or the "Company")(NASDAQ:VERB) of the September 9, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+/EIN News/ -- NEW YORK,, Aug.
+06, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Verb Technology Company, Inc. ("Verb" or the "Company")(NASDAQ:VERB) of the September 9, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in Verb stock or options between January 3, 2018 and May 2, 2018 and would like to discuss your legal rights, click here: www.faruqilaw.com/VERB.
 There is no cost or obligation to you.